Survey

 This issue is not as uncommon as you might think.

-According to research by Continence Health Australia, 2.4 million Australian men and boys are living with urinary incontinence.
+According to research by Continence Health Australia, 2.4 million Australian men and boys are living with incontinence.
 Of these, half avoid situations where they don’t have access to appropriate bins.

 A lack of facilities can result in social isolation, reduced quality of life and mental health issues.
 There are indications that between 20 and 43 per cent of people who live with incontinence may also have depression.
-With this trial, we want to instigate change by reducing the stigma around male incontinence and creating more inclusive public spaces for everyone.
+With this initiative, we want to instigate change by reducing the stigma around male incontinence and creating more inclusive public spaces for everyone.

 Start the conversation and get back out there doing the things you love – we’ve got your back, and your bin!